conan-io/conan-io.github.io/_posts/2025-02-05-What-is-your-code-made-of-sboms.markdown

 By leveraging this interface, you can customize your SBOM according to your specific requirements, ensuring that it includes all relevant data related to your dependencies.
-This capability not only enhances the transparency of your software supply chain but also aids in better vulnerability management and compliance.
+This capability not only enhances the transparency of your software supply chain, but also aids in better vulnerability management and compliance.

 ## Conclusion